 The Post-War Revival

 So let’s pick up right where we left off: in the aftermath of the American Civil War.
-This domestic conflict—itself much a product of sparring industrial practices and ideologies—would spill over its borders, rippling far across the international community both during and after the war.
+This domestic conflict—itself much eventually regain its former cotton title following the turbulent Reconstruction era, but the global shockwave was long-since sent.
+In essence, the pre-war global-industrial order—built (among others) on U.S. slave labor, British , and textile industry domination—had been forever altered.—would spill over its borders, rippling far across the international community both during and after the war.
 Chiefly, this was felt through a great shortage in the cotton supply.
 With the recent astronomical increase in the production capacity of industrialized nation-states came an astronomical hunger for raw materials, and cotton at this time was king.
 But with America coasting along as the leading producer, the disruption of war—and subsequent abolition of slavery—ripped a gaping hole in this supply chain, as not nearly enough exploitable labor remained to preserve its stability.
-The U.S. would eventually regain its former cotton title following the turbulent Reconstruction era, but the global shockwave was long-since sent.
-In essence, the pre-war global-industrial order—built (among others) on U.S. slave labor, British hegemony, and textile industry domination—had been forever altered.Western powers launched into a scramble for new markets, supply chains, and innovations to keep their industrial engines stoked.
+The U.S. would launched into a scramble for new markets, supply chains, and innovations to keep their industrial engines stoked.
 And they were nothing if not motivated; the very maintenance of economic and social stability was at stake.
 In the midst of such upheaval this meant finding new ways forward, and finding them fast.
 Thus, by many accounts the post-war period of 1870 leading up to World War I marked the greatest increase of technological innovation, economic growth, and resource extraction ever seen—coming to be known as the “Second Industrial Revolution.”

 Towards the “New Imperialism”

 As a natural result, consumptive trends began to skyrocket right alongside these productive ones.
-We’ve discussed the “hockey stick effect” at some length in other articles.
-In short, “hockey stick” graphs like those below accurately depict not only the dominant biophysical trends underpinning exponential societal acceleration, but the dominant ideological practices behind it as well.
+We’ve discussed the “in other articles.
+In short, “hockey stick” graphs like those below accurately depict not only the dominant biophysical trends underpinning exponential societal acceleration, but the dominant ideological practices behind it as well.” at some length

 But what does this matter, you may ask, in this context?
 Well, to understand that the “Great Acceleration” was not a random occurrence, but rather a long time coming.